pyControl/docs/docs/index.md

 If you installed pyControl by cloning it with git, you can update it by simply pulling the latest version from the code repository.

-Alternatively, you can download the latest version from the download page, unzip it, and copy across the *tasks* directory, *config* directory, and *gui/user_variable_dialogs* directory from your old installation to keep your tasks and configuration settings.
+Alternatively, you can download the latest version from the download page, unzip it, and copy across the *tasks* directory and *config* directory from your old installation to keep your tasks and configuration settings.

 Either way, after updating pyControl reload the framework onto your pyboards using the GUI's board config menu.